 The Google Nest Thermostat is an improvement from older programmable thermostats that use a combination of wiring and AA batteries for power.
 It relies on a rechargeable lithium-ion battery and wiring to sync with Wi-Fi, power its digital display and operate your heating and cooling system.

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Issues

-- Bad battery life.
+- Short battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing is disabled.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - There is a delay message on your Nest thermostat’s screen, along the lines of “heating is delayed for 2:30 minutes.”

-Our Specialists Can Resolve Nest Thermostat Troubles
+Our Specialists Can Fix Nest Thermostat Troubles